General

 Q: What is AWS CloudHSM?

 The AWS CloudHSM service helps you meet corporate, contractual, and regulatory compliance requirements for data security by using dedicated Hardware Security Module (HSM) instances within the AWS cloud.
 AWS and AWS Marketplace partners offer a variety of solutions for protecting sensitive data within the AWS platform, but for some applications and data subject to contractual or regulatory mandates for managing cryptographic keys, additional protection may be necessary.
-CloudHSM complements existing data protection solutions and allows you to protect your encryption keys within HSMs that are designed and validated to government standards for secure key management.
-CloudHSM allows you to securely generate, store, and manage cryptographic keys used for data encryption in a way that keys are accessible only by you.
+AWS CloudHSM complements existing data protection solutions and allows you to protect your encryption keys within HSMs that are designed and validated to government standards for secure key management.
+AWS CloudHSM allows you to securely generate, store, and manage cryptographic keys used for data encryption in a way that keys are accessible only by you.

 Q: What is a Hardware Security Module (HSM)?

-A Hardware Security Module (HSM) provides secure key storage and cryptographic operations within a tamper-resistant hardware device.
+A hardware security module (HSM) provides secure key storage and cryptographic operations within a tamper-resistant hardware device.
 HSMs are designed to securely store cryptographic key material and use the key material without exposing it outside the cryptographic boundary of the hardware.

-Q: What can I do with CloudHSM?
+Q: What can I do with AWS CloudHSM?

 Q: How does CloudHSM work?

-When you use the AWS CloudHSM service you create a CloudHSM Cluster.
-Clusters can contain multiple HSMs, spread across multiple Availability Zones in a region.
+To use the AWS CloudHSM service, you first create a CloudHSM Cluster.
+Clusters can contain multiple HSMs that are spread across multiple Availability Zones (AZs) in a region.
 HSMs in a cluster are automatically synchronized and load-balanced.
-You receive dedicated, single-tenant access to each HSM in your cluster.
-Each HSM appears as a network resource in your Amazon Virtual Private Cloud (VPC).
-Adding and removing HSMs from your Cluster is a single call to the AWS CloudHSM API (or on the command line using the AWS CLI).
+You receive dedicated, single-tenant access to each HSM in your cluster and each HSM appears as a network resource in your Amazon Virtual Private Cloud (VPC).
+Adding and removing HSMs from your cluster is a single call to the AWS CloudHSM API (or on the command line using the AWS CLI).
 After creating and initializing a CloudHSM Cluster, you can configure a client on your EC2 instance that allows your applications to use the cluster over a secure, authenticated network connection.
+AWS CloudHSM automatically monitors the health of your HSMs, but no AWS personnel have access to your keys or data.
+Your applications use standard cryptographic APIs, in conjunction with HSM client software installed on the application instance, to send cryptographic requests to the HSM.
+The client software maintains a secure channel to all of the HSMs in your cluster and sends requests on this channel, and the HSM performs the operations and returns the results over the secure channel.
+The client then returns the result to the application through the cryptographic API.

 Q: I don’t currently have a VPC.
 Can I still use AWS CloudHSM?